denisgodoy/rapidog/README.md

     query = request.GET.get('q','')
     alimentacao = Produto.objects.filter(disponivel=True, categoria='alimentacao').order_by('-id')
 ```

-If there's a query, the user can search by either name or brand, filtering products.
+If there's a query - the user can search by either name or brand - filter products.

 ```python
     if query: